tanayjdev/flask-docker-app/README.md

 ## What This Project Is

-A containerized Flask web application deployed on AWS using production-grade infrastructure.
+A production-style Flask web application deployed on AWS using Docker and automated through a complete CI/CD pipeline.

-The application tracks page visits and stores the count in a PostgreSQL database.
+The application tracks page visits using PostgreSQL while demonstrating how modern cloud infrastructure and deployment automation work together.

-What started as a local Docker setup (v1.0) has been evolved into a real AWS production deployment (v2.0) — built as part of a hands-on cloud and DevOps learning journey.
+The project evolved through multiple versions:

+- **v1.0** — Local Dockerized Flask + PostgreSQL application
+- **v2.0** — Production AWS infrastructure using EC2, ALB, RDS, VPC and CloudWatch
+- **v3.0** — Complete CI/CD pipeline with GitHub Actions, AWS ECR, automated deployments, caching, reusable workflows and deployment notifications

 ---